Do Air Purifiers Provide Protection From COVID-19?

-Are All of These Types of Devices Safe to Use?
+Are These Types of Devices Safe to Use?

-All of the above types of air purifiers are safe to use in moderation.
+All the above air purifiers are safe to use in moderation.

-If you follow the instructions included with each device and don’t have any serious health conditions, you should be able to use them without risk.
+If you follow the instructions included with each device and don’t have any severe health conditions, you should be able to use them without risk.

 Still, you should always check to see if your device is approved for use by the Environmental Protection Agency.

-The EPA5 has a list of all the approved cleaners on their website so that you can add it to your browser’s bookmarks for future reference.
-It’s a good idea to do this with any device you’re considering purchasing.
+The EPA7 has a list of all the approved cleaners on their website so that you can add it to your browser’s bookmarks for future reference.

 Are Any of These Air Purifiers Effective Against COVID-19?

-Therefore, since COVID-19 is a new kind of airborne ailment, research is still limited.
+Therefore, research is still limited since COVID-19 is a new airborne ailment.

 Under What Circumstances Should People Use an Air Purifier During the COVID-19 Pandemic?